DimaShamoev/blog-post-app/README.md

 - Add **Users Interactions**

 ### Temporarily
-Еhe project is considered empty 😶‍🌫️🤦🏻‍♂️
+The project is considered as empty 😶‍🌫️🤦🏻‍♂️